rishavmngo/typeTestCli/README.md

 ## Features to add

-1. Add accuracy
+1. Add accuracy ✓
 2. Keep record of each game in CSV file
 3. Able to give own words
-4. Menu after the game end
+4. Menu after the game end ✓
 5. Adding a greeting screen
 6. Polish the score board
 7. Show active menu item
-8. Able to toggle between word and character mode